One Perfect Day in Porto: An itinerary that will make you fall in love with this city

 Fado performance

-Discover the beauty of Fado music with a performance at Casa da Guitarra
+Discover the beauty of traditional Portuguese music with a Fado performance

-After the show, you may want to head across the Dom Luís I Bridge to watch the sunset from the Miradouro da Serra do Pilar outside the monastery (where you finished your cultural tour).
-It is one of the best spots (if not THE best spot) to watch the sunset in Porto.
+Before or after the show (pending the time of year and which show you chose), head across the Dom Luís I Bridge to watch the sunset – from the Miradouro da Serra do Pilar [Google Maps location] or nearby Jardim do Morro [Google Maps location].
+These are among the best spots (if not THE best) to watch the sunset in Porto.
+Check the sunset time based on your visit time here.

 Porto sunset | Image courtesy of Everaldo Coelho